 - Round 7, Pick 238

-How Many Draft Picks Do the Dolphins Have in 2023?
+How Many Draft Picks Did the Dolphins Have Entering the 2023 NFL Draft?

-The Dolphins only possess four picks.
-They have none on Day 1, two on Day 2, and two on Day 3.
-Although that is certainly not much ammunition to work with, they’ve been more worried about acquiring proven talent (boats) than gambling on draft picks (mystery box).
+The Dolphins only possessed four picks.
+Although that is certainly not much ammunition to work with, their roster-building focus has seemingly been on acquiring proven veterans rather than filling needs with draft picks.

 The Dolphins originally had two first-round picks in 2023.
 They lost their own pick after the league found them guilty of tampering with Tom Brady and Sean Payton.
 Then, this past November, Miami traded their remaining first-round pick to the Denver Broncos in a package for pass rusher Bradley Chubb.

 MORE: History of Miami Dolphins First-Round NFL Draft Picks

 Starting the draft on Day 2, Miami used its original pick in Round 2.
 For Round 3, Miami initially had two third-round selections.
 They acquired the additional third-rounder last offseason from the New England Patriots in a trade that involved former first-round WR DeVante Parker.

 But Miami wisely used that New England pick for a better purpose than drafting a rookie: Jalen Ramsey.
 The Dolphins traded the additional pick (77th overall) and TE Hunter Long to the Los Angeles Rams.

 On Day 3, Miami owned just two picks, having traded their fourth and sixth-round picks away in the Tyreek Hill deal.
 The Dolphins also traded their lone fifth-rounder ahead of the trade deadline for RB Jeff Wilson Jr.